albertomontesg/davis-interactive/docs/pages/user_guide/usage.md

 ## Prediction Submission

-At the end of each iteration, the user must submit the mask predicted by his/her model to be evaluated in the server.
+At the end of each interaction, the user must submit the mask predicted by his/her model to be evaluated in the server.
 As an optional parameter, the user may specify which frames have to be considered in order to compute the next scribbles.
 In order to do so, use the parameter `next_scribble_frame_candidates` in the [submit_masks](/docs/session) function, for example sess.submit_masks(pred_masks, [0, 1]) to always obtain scribbles in worst of the first two frames.
 By default, all the frames in a sequences are considered.

 ```python
 pred_masks = model.predict()